gottagofaster236/SonicVisualSplit/README.md

 - Same for Sonic 2's *Sky Chase* and *Wing Fortress*.
 If you die on one of those levels, you'll have to manually undo the split.
 - In Sonic 2, when you hit the boss, the timer is flashing and SVS fails to recognize that.
 This is fine, it'll recover soon after.
+- You must have one split per each act, and the splits should start from the first act.
+In particular, SVS is (probably) not usable for multi-game runs.

 ## Troubleshooting
 - If the component fails to recognize the digits too often (when it writes a dash instead of a recognized time),